-During the three and six months ended June 30, 2022 the Company recognized restructuring charges of \$0.9 million consisting of one-time severance payments, healthcare coverage, outplacement services and related expenses in connection with the Company's April 2022 restructuring action (the "Restructuring").
-The Restructuring was substantially completed by the end of the second quarter of 2022 and the remaining charges are expected to be incurred in the third quarter of 2022.
-The accrued restructuring liability is included in accrued compensation and benefits as of June 30, 2022.
-The Company does not expect any material charges to be incurred in future periods related to this initiative.
+During the three and nine months ended September 30, 2022 the Company recognized restructuring charges of \$1.3 million and \$2.2 million consisting of one-time severance payments, healthcare coverage, outplacement services and related expenses in connection with the Company's April 2022 restructuring action (the "April Restructuring") and September 2022 restructuring action (the "September Restructuring").
+The April Restructuring was substantially completed by the end of the second quarter of 2022 and the remaining charges were incurred in the third quarter of 2022.